RudiOnTheAir/borgmatic-restore-tool/README.md

 ## Notes
 - Mounts are **read-only**; no changes are made to the repository.
 - If multiple archives are mounted, separate directories are created automatically.
-- The script sets `BORG_PASSPHRASE` automatically for the session.
+- The script reads from config.yaml and sets `BORG_PASSPHRASE` automatically for the session.
 - SSH agent integration is **not required**; run the script as root with proper key access.

 ## Example Run